cycle/entity-behavior-identifier/README.md

 }
 ```

-**UUID Version 3 (Name-based, MD5):** Created by hashing a namespace identifier and name using MD5, resulting in a deterministic UUID based on input data.
+### UUID Version 3 (Name-based, MD5)
+Created by hashing a namespace identifier and name using MD5, resulting in a deterministic UUID based on input data.

 ```php
 use Cycle\Annotated\Annotation\Column;